In South Korea, Anguish Over Deaths Of North Korean Defectors Who May Have Starved

 "I was really glad and grateful to know that she's from my hometown," Lee remembers.
 "I liked her so much that we promised to remain friends and move to the same district together."

-Lee remembers that Han seemed bright, but says she often had a "shadow" or sad look on her face, and often walked on the street with her face tilted down, obscured by the brim of her hat.
+Lee remembers that Han seemed bright, but says she often had a "shadow" or sad look on her face and often walked on the street with her face tilted down, obscured by the brim of her hat.

 She believes Han was distraught about a husband and child she left in China.